• AddressJalandhar, Amritsar and Sri Nagar

 • Engage in Regular Exercise: Regular physical activity can help regulate hormone levels and reduce stress, which can contribute to more regular menstrual cycles.

-• Avoid Excessive Exercise: While regular exercise is beneficial, excessive or intense exercise can sometimes lead to irregular periods.
+• Avoid Excessive Exercise: While regular exercise is beneficial, excessive or intense exercise can sometimes lead to oligomenorrhea.
 Maintaining a balanced exercise routine is key.

 Balanced Diet Rich in Nutrients